 Andy Murray jested about the gulf in quality between himself and Novak Djokovic currently as the Brit prepares to face his long-term rival at the 2022 Madrid Open.

-Murray progressed to the third round in Madrid after defeating Denis Shapovalov 6-1, 3-6, 6-2 on Tuesday.
-As a result, the three-time Grand Slam champion will take on world number one Djokovic in the next round - the first meeting between the players since the Doha final in 2017.
+Murray advanced to the third round in Madrid after defeating Denis Shapovalov 6-1, 3-6, 6-2 on Tuesday.
+As a result, the three-time Grand Slam champion will face world number one Djokovic in the next round—the first meeting between the players since the Doha final in 2017.

 Although Murray will be confident of putting in a solid performance against the Serbian, he is struggling for form in 2022.
 After impressing during a run to the final in Sydney, the British player has only won consecutive matches once this season - at the Madrid Open against Dominic Thiem and Shapovalov.

-In contrast, Djokovic remains at the top of his game and the Serbian has only lost three of his nine matches in 2022 so far.
+In contrast, Djokovic remains at the top of his game.
+The Serbian has only lost three of his nine matches in 2022 so far.
 However, the 35-year-old missed the first two months of the campaign, including the Australian Open, before making the Dubai Championships quarter-final and Belgrade Open final.

 Ultimately, Murray acknowledged the task facing him ahead of his clash with Djokovic in a humourous fashion.
-In his post-match interview after beating Shapovalov in Madrid, the 35-year-old also alluded to his upcoming opponents' quality, whilst joking about his prior hip surgery from a 20219 injury.
+In his post-match interview after beating Shapovalov in Madrid, the three-time major winner alluded to his upcoming opponents' quality whilst joking about his prior hip surgery from a 20219 injury.

 "We've had so many great battles over the years in some of the biggest tournaments in the world.
 We played in the final I think of all four Grand Slams, we played here in the final, and I haven't had that opportunity to play against him for a long time.
 Didn't know if I ever would get that chance, so I'll enjoy it, I'll have a fantastic attitude in the match, give it my best and see where I'm at."